syncfusion-content/xamarin-docs/Xamarin/Text-Input-Layout/Getting-Started.md

 documentation: ug
 ---

-# Getting Started in Xamarin.Forms (SfTextInputLayout)
+# Getting Started with Xamarin Text Input Layout (SfTextInputLayout)

 This section explains the steps required to configure the text input layout control with floating label.